IriLrnr/EvIBM/DETAILED.md

 In the image, each set of dots of the same color compose a species.
 As soon as genetic flow is stablished between a red and a yellow individual, they become the same species.

-In graph theory, a subgraph that is not connected to anyone else, is a _**maximal connected component**_, as are the collection of dots of the same color and their arcs in the image above.
+In graph theory, a subgraph that is not connected to anyone else{--,--} is a _**maximal connected component**_, as are the collection of dots of the same color and their arcs in the image above.
 That is what we are going to call a **species**.

 ### Simulating <a name="simulation"></a>
-After initializing the values and creating our structure, we are going to take a look at the ACTUAL program.
+After initializing the values and creating our structure, we are going to take a look at the {~~ACTUAL~>*actual*~~} program.
 ```c
 //in main
 for (number_species = 0, i = 0; i < info->number_generations; i++) {